is the second page of a six-page article. Click

 Continue to the south, past a large tree, and you'll come to the final resting place of Roy Orbison (1936-1988).
 Roy was the mysterious singer-songwriter with the dark glasses and the incredible voice, who gave us hit songs such as "Oh Pretty Woman," "Crying," and "Only the Lonely."
 He had just finished work on a new "Traveling Wilburys."
 CD when he died unexpectedly in 1988, at age 52.

 For some reason, Roy is buried in an unmarked grave (#97).
-The caretaker tells me that Orbison's family had originally said they planned to install an elaborate, black granite headstone, inscribed with the singer's songs - but a decade after his death, his grave remains without a marker.
+The caretaker tells me that Orbison's family had originally said they planned to install an elaborate, black granite headstone, inscribed with the singer's songs - but decades after his death, his grave remains without a marker.

 Fortunately, you came to the right website - here's how to find Roy's grave: from Donna Reed's grave, notice that there are two large trees directly to the west (to your left when you're reading Donna's headstone).
 Roy's grave lies in the same row as Donna's, but between these two trees.
 On the left side of his grassy spot is a headstone which reads "Frank Wright Tuttle," and on his right is a small black marker which reads "Grandma Martha Monroe."